ixaxaar/akka-cluster-boilerplate/README.md

-activator-akka-scala-seed
+akka-cluster-boilerplate
 =========================

-A minimal seed template for an Akka with Scala build
+A template for working with scala and akka-cluster